 #1 Love Over Gold

 Dire Straits peaked with their fourth album, consisting of five lengthy songs.
-The key track is ‘Telegraph Road’, a fourteen minute historical epic with plenty of space for Knopfler’s guitar soloing, but there are treasures everywhere.
+The key track is ‘Telegraph Road’, a fourteen-minute historical epic with plenty of space for Knopfler’s guitar solos, but there are treasures everywhere.
 The film noir atmosphere of ‘Private Investigations’, with its spasms of guitar noise, and the dark humour of ‘Industrial Disease’ are also excellent.
 My favourite Dire Straits song, though, is the pretty title track.

 Do you have a favourite Dire Straits album?
 Or song?

 More Posts from Aphoristic Album Reviews

 I add new blog posts to this website every week.
 Browse the archives or enjoy this random selection:

 Read about the discographies of musical acts from the 1960s to the present day.
 Browse this site's review archives or enjoy these selections: